ChenxiZhang7/is477outliers/ProjectPlan.md

 ## Research or Business Question:

-How do fuel prices and passenger demand influence airline ticket prices and flight volumes in the U.S. airline market?
+How do fuel prices and passenger demand influence airline ticket prices in the U.S. airline market?

 ## Datasets: